nextuav/nextuav-docs/docs/next-cc/getting-started/integration.md

 ## P4 : NETWORK HUB (optional)

 - Cable : 4 pin
-- Connect the P4 port of the MatrixCC to the P1 port of the Network Hub.
+- Connect the P4 port of the NextCC to the P1 port of the Network Hub.

 ![Network Hub](img/ethernet-removebg-preview.png)